The-Marvex/GSoC_Proposal/GSoC proposal.md

 1. Apache Derby:

-For Apache Derby, to add support for secondary identifier a new class SimpleGdbImpl4.java will be created, which will be similar to `SimpleGdbImpl3.java` which currently is working without the secondary identifier support.
+For Apache Derby, to add support for secondary identifier a new class `SimpleGdbImpl4.java` will be created, which will be similar to [`SimpleGdbImpl3.java`](https://github.com/bridgedb/BridgeDb/blob/master/org.bridgedb.rdb/src/org/bridgedb/rdb/SimpleGdbImpl3.java) which currently is working without the secondary identifier support.

 2. MySQL:

-  For MySQL, `SQLIdMapper.java` will be updated to support the secondary identifiers.
+  For MySQL, [`SQLIdMapper.java`](https://github.com/bridgedb/BridgeDb/blob/master/org.bridgedb.sql/src/org/bridgedb/sql/SQLIdMapper.java) will be updated to support the secondary identifiers.

-Adding a function to the class Xref:
+Adding a function to the class [`Xref`](https://github.com/bridgedb/BridgeDb/blob/master/org.bridgedb/src/org/bridgedb/Xref.java):
 ```java
 // Returns whether the entered id is primary or not